bbatsov/solarized-emacs/DEV-GUIDE.md

 ### Using colors that are not in the original solarized theme

-(TODO: document the lc/hc colors and possibly some of the blending thats used at places)
+(TODO: document the lc/hc colors and possibly some of the blending that's used at places)

 - If possible, just don't do it.
 - One common usage is when there is a need to add yet another overlay where